Vladimir Khomyakov

-Vladimir Vladimirovich Khomyakov (Russian: Влади́мир Влади́мирович Хомяко́в; born August 6, 1984) is a classical pianist.
+Vladimir Vladimirovich Khomyakov (Russian: Влади́мир Влади́мирович Хомяко́в; born August 6, 1984) is an American pianist.

 Early years

-Vladimir Khomyakov was born in Kirovorgad (Ukraine) to a family of professional musicians, graduates of Odessa Conservatory.
-His father, Vladimir Viktorovich Khomyakov, is one of today's most prominent concert organists.
+Vladimir Khomyakov was born in Kirovohrad (Ukraine) to a family of professional musicians, graduates of Odesa Conservatory.

 He started his music studies at the age of four with his mother Olga Donskaya.
 At the age of six Khomyakov began lessons at Chelyabinsk Special Music School with Lyudmila Ekimova, and has performed his first solo recital at the age of ten at Chelyabinsk Philharmonic Society.

 Education

 After winning First Prize in IV Saint Petersburg Open Piano Competition in 2000, Khomyakov began his studies at the Saint Petersburg Conservatory with Alexander Sandler.
 He graduated in 2008 with master's degree in piano performance, chamber music and piano pedagogy.
 Thereafter he continued his post-graduate studies at the Moscow Conservatory with Yuri Martynov (piano department of Mikhail Voskresensky).

 In 2009 Khomyakov moved to the United States to study with pianist Daniel Pollack.
 He got accepted into prestigious Artist Diploma program at the University of Southern California Thornton School of Music (Los Angeles), which he finished with honors, being named an outstanding graduate of the year.

 In 2016 he finished Doctor of Musical Arts program at the Thornton School, in piano with Daniel Pollack and in instrumental conducting with Larry J. Livingston.

 Additionally, Khomyakov supplemented his studies in numerous master-classes and educational programs, including Holland Music Sessions (Bargen, Netherlands), ISAM Academy (Michelstadt, Germany), and Summer Academy of Mozarteum University (Salzburg, Austria), where he studied with Dmitri Bashkirov.
 His other mentors in different years were Aleksey Nasedkin, Mikhail Voskresensky, Pavel Egorov, Yuri Rozum, Arie Vardi, Naum Shtarkman, Stewart L. Gordon.